cbfrance/christopherbfrance.com/source/2005-08-03-online-resources-for-evaluation-nonprofit-programs.html.markdown

 status: publish
 ---

 Here's a link to a nice comparison of Google Scholar and Scrius.
 It points out that Google Scholar has become neglected and is no longer updated regularly.
 This is a super-unfortunate development; Google is the web's best hope for easy, inexpensive archiving of scholarly research.
 (In other news, however, Amazon is now offering scholarly articles for a fee.
-It's easy -- they're delivered electronically, but they aren't cheap -- about $5.00 per article.)
+It's easy &mdash; they're delivered electronically, but they aren't cheap &mdash; about $5.00 per article.)

 Here's the link to the Google article:
 <a href="http://www.infotoday.com/online/jul05/OnTheNet.shtml">Scholarly Web Searching: Google Scholar and Scirus</a>